-There are many solid ways to play 1.d4, nowadays the most popular being the London System (2.Bf4) partially thanks to the efforts of Gata Kamsky and his excellent results in this line.
-However, there is another sideline which is an excellent weapon to fight against the tactical King’s Indian/Grunfeld players, the so-called Torre Attack.
+Torre Attack Against the Indian Defenses: There are many solid ways to play 1.d4, nowadays the most popular being the London System (2.Bf4) partially thanks to the efforts of Gata Kamsky and his excellent results in this line.
+However, there is another sideline that is an excellent weapon to fight against the tactical King’s Indian / Grunfeld players, the so-called Torre Attack.

 The Torre Attack is defined by the moves 1.d4 2.Nf3 3.Bg5.
 It has similarities with the London System, but the bishop on g5 restricts black’s play more.
-Another particularity of this system is that white aims to occupy the center with pawns, for example Nbd2 followed by e4.
-In such cases the middlegame resembles of the Spanish opening if black plays for the e5 central break.
+Another particularity of this system is that white aims to occupy the center with pawns, for example, Nbd2 followed by e4.
+In such cases, the middlegame resembles the Spanish opening if black plays for the e5 central break.

 There are a few key points to consider playing this very positional line in tournament games.
 Here is a brief explanation:

 - Less theory – Undoubtedly the star point of this system is the considerable less theory to learn in order to play it.
 There are no forced moves or forced variations; it is a line to outplay opponents based on positional understanding.

 - Solid – Another good point is that white’s position is extremely solid, so it’s very unlikely that black can take over the initiative in the opening.